Global well-posedness and stability of the inhomogeneous kinetic wave equation near vacuum: Introduction

 and asymptotically describes the point-energy distribution of the Fourier modes of the solution to \eqref{cubic NLS torus} for Gaussian initial data in the weak nonlinearity limit-large box limit $\lambda\to 0$, $L\to\infty$.

-The first rigorous result regarding derivation of the homogeneous (KWE) was obtained in the pioneering work of Lukkarinen and Spohn \cite{LS}, who were able to reach the kinetic timescale for the cubic nonlinear Schr\"odinger equation (NLS) at statistical equilibrium, leading to a linearized version of the kinetic wave equation (see also \cite{Faou}).
+The first rigorous result regarding derivation of the homogeneous (KWE) was obtained in the pioneering work of Lukkarinen and Spohn \cite{LS}, who were able to reach the kinetic timescale, which the time that one expects the kinetic behavior of the system to emerge, for the cubic nonlinear Schr\"odinger equation (NLS) at statistical equilibrium, leading to a linearized version of the kinetic wave equation (see also \cite{Faou}).
 The key idea in \cite{LS} is to use Feynmann diagrams in order to control higher order correlations and has inspired most of the subsequent works.
 The derivation for random data out of statistical equilibrium was first addressed by Buckmaster, Germain, Hani, Shatah \cite{BGHS} using Strichartz estimates to control the error term.
+However, the derivation was shown to times much smaller than the kinetic timescale.
 Later, Collot and Germain \cite{CG1,CG2}, inspired by the ideas of \cite{LS} (construction of an approximate solution, control of the higher order terms via Feynmann diagramms) estimated the error in Bourgain spaces instead of Strichartz spaces and were able reach the kinetic timescale up to arbitrarily small polynomial loss.
 At the same time, a similar result was obtained independently by Deng and Hani \cite{DengHani1}.
-Recently, in a pioneering work, Deng and Hani \cite{DengHani2} reached the kinetic timescale for the cubic (NLS), which provides the first full derivation of the homogeneous (KWE) for (NLS).
-At the same time, under the assumption of multiplicative noise, Staffilani and Tran \cite{StafTran} reached the kinetic timescale for the Zakharov-Kuznetsov (ZK) equation.
+Later, in a pioneering work, Deng and Hani \cite{DengHani2} reached the kinetic timescale for the cubic (NLS), which provides the first full derivation of the homogeneous (KWE) for (NLS).
+The same authors addressed propagation of chaos and full range of scaling laws in \cite{deha21,deha23}.
+Recently, they extended the derivation to longer times in \cite{dehalong}.
+Under the assumption of multiplicative noise, Staffilani and Tran \cite{StafTran} reached the kinetic timescale as well for the Zakharov-Kuznetsov equation.